jduval7/quizTheWorld/README.md

 ## Project Overview:

-This was a full stack MERN application built for creating and playing quizzes.
+This was a full stack (Postgres, Express, React, Node) application built for creating and playing quizzes.

 [Live Link](https://quiz-knows.herokuapp.com/)